Leadership Skagit FAQs

 3. How much does it cost?
 Are scholarships available?

 Tuition for the Leadership Skagit Class of 2024 is $3,000 for for-profit companies and $2,400 for small non-profit organizations, individuals, and companies with 10 or fewer employees.

 Due to generous donors, Leadership Skagit has scholarships available.
 If you are interested in learning more about our community and engaging more fully, do not let the tuition be a barrier.
 We want a diverse class that represents many different experiences and areas of interest.
 We will make every effort to support those who cannot pay the full tuition with scholarship funds and payment plans.

 After submitting your program application, you will fill out a tuition assistance request form addressing your specific financial need.
 Your request form, plus your answers to the application essay questions will be sent to the scholarship committee for review.
 Scholarships are based on need and the amount of scholarship funds available.

 4. Who participates?

-Each Leadership Skagit class is composed of 25-30 current and emerging leaders from diverse backgrounds and representing the private, nonprofit and public sectors who share a common interest in this beautiful place we call home.
+Each Leadership Skagit class is composed of 25-30 current and emerging leaders from diverse backgrounds and representing the private, nonprofit and public sectors who share a common interest in this beautiful county.